Trojan13/gamestatesinusbot/README.md

 gamestatesinusbot is a node.js script which lets you control your sinusbot instance with the gamestate API of valves games.
 So you can play music on killsstreaks etc.

+##Supported

+Currently only Dota2 is supported.
+I will later add CS:GO to play a sound at round end.
+For the dota gamestate engine see: https://github.com/xzion/dota2-gsi For CS:GO I will be using: https://github.com/schroffl/cs-gamestate

 ## Installation